Table of Contents

 Presence of soluble salt or Efflorescence

-For finding out the presence of soluble salts in brick, it is immersed in water for 24 hours.
+To find out the presence of soluble salts in brick, it is immersed in water for 24 hours.
 It is then taken out and allowed to dry.

 If a white deposit covers about 10% surface, the efflorescence is said to be slight and it is considered moderate when the white deposit covers about 50% of the surface.

-If white deposits are found on more than 50% of the surface, the efflorescence is heavy and it is treated as serious and brick is rejected.
+If white deposits are found on more than 50% of the surface, the efflorescence is heavy and it is treated as serious, and brick is rejected.

 Also, Read – Difference Between Brick Masonry and Stone Masonry